 - Lost income: Any past wages lost recovering initially post-crash plus any long-term diminished earning capacity

-- Property losses: Repair/replacement costs for damaged property – clothes, shoes, glasses, canes, hearing aids, wheelchairs, etc.
+- Property losses: Repair/replacement costs for damaged property – clothes, shoes, glasses, canes, hearing aids, wheelchairs, and other items.

 - Pain and suffering: The physical, mental, and emotional anguish stemming from injuries sustained